-Carrier Strike Group 1 Changes Command at Sea aboard USS Carl Vinson
+Carrier Strike Group 1 Changes Command at Sea Aboard USS Carl Vinson

-250424-N-GC639-1139 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (April 24, 2025) U.S. Navy Rear Adm.
-Amy Bauernschmidt, right, commander of Carrier Strike Group (CSG) 1, delivers remarks during the CSG 1 change of command aboard the Nimitz-class aircraft carrier USS Carl Vinson (CVN 70) in the U.S. Central Command area of responsibility.
-(Official U.S. Navy photo)
+U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY - Carrier Strike Group (CSG) 1 held a change of command ceremony aboard the aircraft carrier USS Carl Vinson (CVN 70), April 24.

+Rear Adm.
+Amy Bauernschmidt relieved Rear Adm.
+Michael Wosje and assumed duties as the CSG-1 commander.

+While in command of CSG-1, Wosje led the strike group through routine operations in the U.S. 7th Fleet area of operations and several exercises, such as Rim of the Pacific 2024, Pacific Steller 2025, and Freedom Shield 2025, enhancing relationships with partners and allies to support a free and open Indo-Pacific.
+He also led CSG-1 during the extended patrol into the U.S. 5th Fleet area of operations, carrying out operations to degrade the capabilities of threat groups and support international law and the freedom of navigation.

 |Date Taken: